 If you're planning on starting a new topic, it's always worth conducting a search to see if a similar discussion has been raised before.

-Please do not hijack YSDC traffic to promote your own pages on social networking sites.
-(Hopefully this is an understandable request.)
+Please do not hijack YSDC traffic to promote your own pages on social media sites.
+Thank you.